SwieciloM/Web-testing-sandbox/Parking Calculator/docs/Test_plan.md

-# PARKING COST CALCULATOR - TEST PLAN
+<h1 align="center">PARKING CALCULATOR – TEST PLAN</h1>

 ## 1. Introduction
-Quick overview of what the project is about:
-- An app that calculates parking costs based on user inputs.
+This document outlines the test plan for the [Parking Cost Calculator](https://www.shino.de/parkcalc/) web application, designed to calculate parking costs based on user input.
+The page also includes business requirements listed under the heading "Parking Rates", which serve as the test basis for designing test cases.

 ## 2. Goals
-- Validate correct cost calculation for different parking types.
-- Check time/date validation and error handling.
+The main goal is to determine the quality of the application through tests that are designed to find as many defects as possible.

 ## 3. Test strategy
-- Automated functional tests (Selenium + Python + unittest).
+- Automated functional tests on multiple browsers (Chrome, Firefox, Safari, Edge)
-- Manual exploratory tests for edge cases (invalid data, date/time in the past).

 ## 4. Scope
 ### 4.1 In Scope